 Financial instruments classified as fair value through profit or loss are measured at fair value with unrealized gains and losses recognized through profit or loss.
-The Company's financial instruments classified as fair value through profit or loss include cash and cash equivalents and cash held in trust.
+The Company's financial instruments classified as fair value through profit or loss include cash and cash equivalents and bank indebtedness.